samsungsamiio/samsungsami.io/source/sami/connect-the-data/mqtt.md

 {"onFire":false,"temperature":50}
 ~~~

 Once an MQTT message is successfully published to SAMI, it will be stored as a normal SAMI message with fields such as `sdid`{:.param} (source device ID), `type`{:.param} (message type), and `ts`{:.param} (timestamp).
 You can view this message using the [Data Logs](https://blog.samsungsami.io/development/portals/2015/06/18/an-eye-toward-usability.html#data-logs) or [Charts](https://blog.samsungsami.io/development/portals/2015/06/18/an-eye-toward-usability.html#charts) features of the [User Portal](https://portal.samsungsami.io).

 Should the publish run into any error, the developer of the corresponding device can see the error in the <a href="https://devportal.samsungsami.io" target="_blank">Developer Portal</a>.
+Publishing errors can also be seen by subscribing to [this path](/sami/api-spec.html#subscribe-to-receive-errors).

+MQTT errors are described in the [**API specification**](/sami/api-spec.html#mqtt-errors).
+{:.info}

 For publishing messages, the SAMI MQTT broker supports <a href="https://www-01.ibm.com/support/knowledgecenter/SSFKSJ_7.1.0/com.ibm.mq.doc/tt60340_.htm" target="_blank">Qualities of Service 0, 1, or 2</a> specified by a client.